Have a club idea?

 Vibrant Interpretations Book Club

-Our desire is to read and discuss a variety of novels, short stories, nonfiction pieces, poetry collections, biographies, and plays with one another.
+Members of this club read and discuss a variety of novels, short stories, nonfiction pieces, poetry collections, biographies, and plays with one another.
 Various interpretations, thoughtful analysis, and respectful debates amongst those participating are highly encouraged.
-We hope to enlighten and inspire one another with our deliberations of the works we read.